GT-Corp/myths-and-facts-about-programming/full-scope-developer.md

 ## Guessing Game - Full Scope Developer

-If you are wonder what would be a perfect project to practice your programming skills.
+If you are wondering what would be a perfect project to practice your programming skills.
 You are on the right place!

 It's a simple number guessing game.
 We start with a console app and migrate to web app with lots of features.